cosmos/interchain-security/docs/docs/adrs/adr-018-permissionless-ics.md

 what the consumer chain just by looking at the `consumerID`.
 This means that the `chainID` of a chain cannot be changed after launching it (because the `chainID` is part of the `consumerID` key).

-We intend to set a fixed cost of a `MsgLaunchConsumerChain` to 10 ATOMs to avoid spammy launches of consumer chains.
+We intend to set a fixed cost of a `MsgLaunchConsumerChain` to avoid getting spammed with bogus consumer launch chains.
-`spawnTime` max limit .... maybe 2 months you could lock the record ...
-250 ATOMS should be .. proposal. if not at least one validator joins, burn it ... give them ...
-250 to validators if the chain starts ...

 To execute a `MsgLaunchConsumerChain`, we first create a `ConsumerAdditionProposal` under the hoods, with the `top_N` set to 0, and call
 [`HandleConsumerAdditionProposal`](https://github.com/cosmos/interchain-security/blob/v4.3.0/x/ccv/provider/keeper/proposal.go#L30)